overture-stack/website/markdown/documentation/dms/installation/configuration/prereq/domain.md

 title: Setup a Domain Name (Server Mode Only)
 ---

-If you are [deploying in server mode](../../../installation#decice-local-or-server-deployment), then you must first acquire and setup a domain name through which the DMS services can be externally accessible.
+When deploying in server mode, it's crucial to obtain and configure a domain name.
+This allows the DMS services to be accessible externally.

-The purpose of server mode is to make the DMS system easily available to external users via a custom domain name and secured over HTTPS.
+Deploying in server mode primarily ensures that the DMS system is easily accessible to external users through a custom domain, all while being secured over HTTPS.

+You'll need to specify this domain name during two key processes:

+1. The SSL certificate installation.
-Your domain name must be provided during installation of the SSL certificate and as input into the DMS interactive configuration questionnaire.
+2. Input into the DMS interactive configuration questionnaire.

-If you are part of an institution or organization, please contact your IT department for help setting this up.
-Alternatively, if you are an individual user without organizational infrastructure support, you can acquire your own domain name via the many legitimate providers available over the internet.
+If you belong to an institution or organization, it's recommended to liaise with your IT department for domain setup.
+On the other hand, if you're an independent user without the backing of an organizational IT structure, you can acquire a domain name through numerous reputable online providers.